McConkeyLab/bladdr/README.md

 # Overview

-Generally, bladdr has several 'groups' of functions
+Currently, bladdr has two 'groups' of functions

-- PCR functions, used to plan, analyze, and visualize the results of both ddPCR experiments and RNA library quantification PCR.

 - EDA functions, which take a `SummarizedExperiment` object to visualize expression of gene(s) across optional strata